jvican/zinc/README.md

 # File bugs

 One of the reasons why we release this plugin is to battle-test Zinc 1.0 before a stable release.
-Please, help us improve current Zinc by mixing well-documented issues in the official [Zinc repository](https://github.com/sbt/zinc).
+Please, help us improve current Zinc by filing well-documented issues in the official [Zinc repository](https://github.com/sbt/zinc).
 If you happen to have a problem with this plugin, file issues here.